flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2018/Cairo.md

 ---
 layout: chantier
-p5js: "1.4.2"
 title: Cairo
 labels: illustration
 started: 2018-07-01
 ended: 2018-11-02
-modified: 2024-10-16
 location: Strasbourg
----
+labels: [illustration]
+tech: [cairo, p5.js]
+description: |

-This is a series of experimentation with 2D vectorial images and bezier lines.
+    This is a series of experimentation with 2D vectorial images and bezier lines with the cairo library.
 Cairo was meant as an introduction before starting experimenting with post script.
 Mettre les vidéos

 ---